crosenquist/BC2443885/README.txt

 Purpose:

-	CSC-7   - To keep track of progress in programs regarding discrete math such as logic and proofs
+	CSC-7   - To keep track of progress with discrete math such as logic and proofs

 	CSC-17A - To keep track of Object Oriented learning of C++